Chapter 10. Quotations

 <note type="commentary">

-1.The exception is semi-diplomatic texts, where you may type quotation marks as they
+will be italicized.↑2.The exception is semi-diplomatic transcriptions, where you may type quotation marks

 <pc>